For current tuition rates, please refer to the Student Business Services Web site at http://studentbusiness.fsu.edu/.

 - Education: All students registered for PEL 1131 will be charged an equipment use fee of $72.00.

 - Fine Arts: All art history majors in the College of Fine Arts will be charged an equipment use fee of $80.00 per semester.
-All theatre majors in the College of Fine Arts will be charged an equipment use fee of $115.00 per semester.
+All theatre majors in the College of Fine Arts will be charged an equipment use fee of $115.00 for Fall and Spring semesters only.
 All art and undergraduate dance majors in the College of Fine Arts will be charged an equipment use fee of $125.00 per semester.
 All interior design majors in the College of Fine Arts will be charged an equipment use fee of $135.00 per semester.

 - Medicine: All majors in the College of Medicine will be charged an equipment use fee of $345.00 per semester for the use of laptop computers, PDAs, software, and other shared resources.
 Equipment use fees for the College of Medicine will not be charged for the Summer semester.